 - 5.9.1.
-All staff in schools within the Avanti Schools Trust have a responsibility to share relevant information in response to child protection concerns or Children in Need with other specified professionals, particularly investigative agencies i.e. Children's Social Care and the Police. - 5.9.2.
+All staff in schools within the Avanti Schools Trust have a responsibility to share relevant information in response to child protection concerns or Children in Need with other specified professionals, particularly investigative agencies, i.e. Children's Social Care and the Police. - 5.9.2.
 If a child/young person confides in you and requests that the information is kept secret, it is important to tell the child/young person in a sensitive manner and appropriate to their development that you cannot promise complete confidentiality.
-Explain what you will do next and that information will only be shared with those who need to knowin order to help. - 5.9.3.
+Explain what you will do next and that information will only be share with those who need to know in order to help. - 5.9.3.
 Staff/volunteers who receive sensitive information about children/young people and their families should therefore only share information with appropriate professionals. - 5.9.4.
-Parents should be made aware of our Child Protection and Safeguarding Policy and Procedure and its availability on both the Avanti Schools Trust website as well as on each individual school's website. - 5.9.5.
-Parents should be informed prior to referrals being made to other agencies, unless to do so might place the child or young person at further risk or cause evidence to be removed or destroyed.
-The DSL will ensure that our school's information sharing arrangements comply with government guidance (see section 6 Information Sharing). - 5.9.6.
-Any written communications containing sensitive information must only be sent to other professionals on a need-to-know basis, using secure mail processes e.g. secure email.
+Parents should be made aware of our Child Protection and Safeguarding Policy and Procedure and its availability on both the Avanti Schools Trust website as well as on each individual school website. - 5.9.5.
+Parents should be informed prior to referrals being made to other agencies, unless to do so might place the child or young person as further risk or cause evidence to be removed or destroyed.
+The DSL will ensure that our school's information sharing arrangements comply with government guidance (see section 6 Information Sharing).

+5.9.6.
+Any written communications containing sensitive information must only be sent to other professionals on a need-to-know basis, using secure mail processes, e.g. secure email.

 5.10.
-Record Keeping
+Record keeping

 - 5.10.1.
-When a child protection concern has been identified, reported, or disclosed, themember of staff receiving this information should: - 5.10.1.1.
+When a child protection concern has been identified, reported or disclosed, the member of staff receiving this information should: - 5.10.1.1.
 Make brief notes as soon as possible.
-Use the school Record of Concern Sheet wherever possible or log this a new action onto CPOMS; all relevant additional information is to be scanned/attachedto CPOMS (if required). - 5.10.1.2.
+Use the school Record of Concern Sheet wherever possible or log this as a new action onto CPOMS; all relevant additional information is to be scanned/attached to CPOMS (if required). - 5.10.1.2.
 Record the date, time, place and any noticeable non-verbal behaviour and the words used by the child or young person. - 5.10.1.3.
 Draw a diagram to indicate the position of any visible injuries (i.e. do not undress the child or young person beyond outer clothing that would normally be removed at school).
-This can also be logged onto CPOMS on the bodymapping tool. - 5.10.1.4.
+This can also be logged onto CPOMS on the body mapping tool. - 5.10.1.4.
 Record statements and observations rather than interpretations or assumptions. - 5.10.1.5.
 Make a record of all concerns, discussions and decisions made, and the reasons for those decisions.
 If in doubt about recording requirements, staff should discuss with the DSL. - 5.10.1.6.
 Sign and date your notes/or this will be automatically logged onto CPOMS. - 5.10.2.
 All notes and records must be given to the DSL promptly/or logged onto CPOMS and flagged to the Safeguarding team. - 5.10.3.
-The DSL will ensure that all safeguarding records are managed in accordance with the Education (Pupil Information England) Regulation 2005.
+The DSL will ensure that any action taken, or outcome is accurately recorded in line with good record-keeping guidance which should follow: - 5.10.3.1.
+A clear and comprehensive summary of the concern. - 5.10.3.2.
+Details of how the concern was followed up and resolved, and - 5.10.3.3.
+A note of any action taken, decisions reached and the outcome. - 5.10.3.4.
+The rationale for the action taken including where a decision to refer, or not, to external agencies has been made.